-Following the GAPS Diet reversed my chronic health issues.
-I’m excited to share with you my experience on how to start the GAPS intro diet.
+I’m excited to share with you my experience on how to start the GAPS introduction diet.

-If you’d like even more tips on how to start the GAPS Diet, check out my post here.
+If you’d like even more tips on how to start the GAPS Diet in general, check out my post here.

 Pin it for later